-For transactions in Dutch GSAM BV funds, the transaction costs are equal to the subscription and redemption fees charged by the respective funds upon buying and selling.
+For transactions in investment funds, the transaction costs are equal to nil.
 These transaction costs are included in the cost price of the investments and are included in the result of the Fund through the revaluation of the investments.
 The transaction costs of investments in Dutch GSAM BV funds are not recorded separately, so that these costs are not included in the quantifiable transaction costs.